paul-choffin/public-code/README.md

 # public-code
-These programs have been created by Paul CHOFFIN, student at Vannes's BUT.
+These programs have been created by Paul CHOFFIN, student in IT at Vannes' IUT.